DinizMaths/mlops2023/Python_Essentials_for_ML/README.md

 - **Scenario 4**
     In Scenario 4, we have a low bias and a low variance.
 In this case, we have a model that can learn the data and it can generalize the data.

+Basic Recipe for Machine Learning:
+- If high bias, then:
+    - Try a bigger network
+    - Try a different model
+    - Try a different architecture
+    - Try a different hyperparameters
+- If high variance, then:
+    - Get more data
+    - Try regularization
+    - Try a different model
+    - Try a different architecture
+    - Try a different hyperparameters